-\\Harassment, Sexual
+Harassment, Sexual

 Behavior Definitions/Descriptions 1st Offense 2nd Incident and Beyond The unwelcome conduct of a sexual nature that denies or limits a student's ability to participate in or to receive benefits, services, or opportunities in the school's program.
 It can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
-Expulsion
+Referral to Title IV Coordinator Expulsion

-\\Harassment, Sexual with Contact
+Harassment, Sexual with Contact